haiku/website/content/blog/bitigchi/2020-10-01-haiku_monthly_activity_report_september_2020.md

 ## Package Management

-Andrew Lindesay fixed a crash in HaikuDepot whilst synchronising package metadata.
+Andrew Lindesay fixed a crash in HaikuDepot whilst synchronising package metadata, also greatly improved icon caching, therefore speeding up the sync process during application start and memory consumption.

 ## Preferences

-Preetpal Kaur's GSOC project work has been merged, and she continues to work on final polishing and bug fixes.
+Preetpal Kaur's GSOC project work on Input preferences panel has been merged, and she continues to work on final polishing and bug fixes.
+Thanks to her work, now it's possible to have different settings for each different mouse.

+Preetpal will be continuing working on Input preferences and other Haiku things during her industrial training for the next 3 months.

 ## POSIX